-Councillo Behaviours No. Action Outcome Target date Progress to date Next steps Action owner BCP CEx cou councillors to accept and uphold the findings and remedies of the Committee upheld, Committee upheld, creating better working September 2023 All outstanding cases from Standards Committee were attempted to be resolved before the elections in May to ensure trust in the system is not eroded.
+Councillo r Behaviours No. Action Outcome Target date Progress to date Next steps Action owner 24 BCP CEx the findings and remedies of the Committee up of the Standards Committee upheld, creating better working relations.
+All outstanding cases from Standards Committee were attempted to be resolved before the elections in May to ensure trust in the system is not eroded.
 Discussions have been held between the Monitoring Officer and Deputy Monitoring Officer and the Chair and Vice Chair of Standards Committee about ways to instil the Seven Principles of Public Life and the value of upholding these.
 All longstanding cases have been resolved.
 There is at least one final outcome still to be achieved, but Standards Committee will monitor compliance.
 Director of Law & Governance The Standards Committee is currently dealing with the last of the series of Code of Conduct matters where Councillors declined to comply with determinations by the Chair (in consultation) to resolve matters through informal resolution.
 These matters will be brought before formal Standards Committee on 3 October 2023.
-Further awareness-raising and training for councillor and officers, as well as possible amendments to the Constitution regarding The final complaints of non-compliance were reported to Council on 7 November 2023. the management of complaints under the Code of Conduct. de 25 BCP CEx Look at ways to reduce the number of councillor complaints about other councillors Fewer councillor complaints about other councillors.
+The final complaints of non-compliance were reported to Council on 7 November 2023. and training for councillor 25 BCP CEx Look at ways to reduce the number of councillor complaints about other councillors Fewer councillor complaints about other councillors.
 January 2024 Fewer complaints have been made recently and there is evidence of councillors seeking advice and guidance on the merits of submitting complaints about other councillors.
 Few complaints have been made about individual councillors since the election in May.
+There was an increase in reported complaints about councillors in the period leading up to the election of the PCC in May 2024 and more recently in the lead up to the General Election in July 2024, but this is expected to reduce with the new political dynamic.
+The political environment remains complex but stable, and Council meetings have become less adversarial, and less aggressive in tone.
 Continue to monitor the number of complaints received and report these to the Standards Committee.
-Director of Law & Governance 26 BCP CEx Look at councillor use of social media and engagement in online debates Considered use of social media by councillors.
+Director of Law 8 Governance 26 BCP CEx Look at councillor use of social media and engagement in online debates Considered use of social media by councillors.
 July 2023 This is an ongoing national issue which needs further development and co-operation from Group Leaders.
 This issue was considered likely to intensify in the run up to the local elections in May and all councillors were asked to exercise great care in their use of social media.
 Since the elections in May there have been occasional complaints about the posts of councillors and ex councillors, but it appears to have subsided.
 Specific training on appropriate use of social media has been given as part of the councillor induction programme.
 Bespoke 1-2-1 social media training has been given following specific incidents as needed.
 Continue to monitor.
 Additional bespoke training to be delivered in response to any specific incidents.
 Director of Communications , Marketing & Policy